Recommendations

 CSF white blood cell counts, total protein, and glucose concentrations should be available within 4 hours to inform decision-making on adjunctive corticosteroid therapy.[2]

-If no CSF is available for examination or the CSF findings are uninterpretable, manage as if a diagnosis of meningitis is confirmed.[2]
+If no CSF is available for examination or the CSF findings are uninterpretable, and the clinical presentation is concerning for possible meningitis, manage as per bacterial meningitis.

 Cranial computed tomography (CT)